 "Jesus spoke about repentance in relation to several subjects: the kingdom (Matt.
 4:17; Mark 1:15); judgment (Matt.
 11:20-21; 12:41; Luke 10:13; 11:32; 13:3, 5); faith (Mark 1:15); forgiveness of sins by unbelievers (Luke 5:32; 24:47); and forgiveness of believers’ sins (17:3-4).
 The context of each of these verses shows why a change was necessary."
 (The Theological Wordbook, p.
 297, emphasis added.)

-So this supports what I said above, namely that Jesus is not saying people have to "repent of their sins", but rather that we are to preach repentance "with reference to" or "in relation to" the forgiveness of sins.
+So this supports what I said above, namely that Jesus is not saying people have to "repent of their sins," but rather that we are to preach repentance "with reference to" or "in relation to" the forgiveness of sins.
 In other words, repentance and forgiveness are related in some way, but how?
-From what I've learned in Greek (as taught by Bill Mounce), the word eis usually denotes movement into or unto something (see Mounce, Basics of Biblical Greek, 4th Ed., p.
+From what I've learned in Greek (as taught by Bill Mounce), the word eis usually denotes movement into or unto something (see Mounce, Basics of Biblical Greek, 4th Edition, p.
 419), in this case the forgiveness of sins.
 This would make the forgiveness of sins the result of repentance.
-Even if we take a different interpretation and say that Jesus really does mean that "you all need to repent of your sins", it still doesn't disprove Free Grace theology because in that case I would understand Jesus to be saying that people need to repent (change their minds) specifically about their sin of unbelief in Christ (see John 16:8-9).
+Even if we take a different interpretation and say that Jesus really does mean that "you all need to repent of your sins," it still doesn't disprove Free Grace theology because in that case I would understand Jesus to be saying that people need to repent (change their minds) specifically about their sin of unbelief in Christ (see John 16:8-9).
 So really Free Grace can accept either view.
 But getting back to the first interpretation that I presented, I like how Charlie Bing summarizes it when he writes the following in the "Summary and Conclusions" section of his book Lordship Salvation: A Biblical Evaluation and Response.
-Under the heading "Repentance and Salvation", Dr. Bing states:
+Under the heading "Repentance and Salvation," Dr. Bing states:

 "Key Bible passages considered did not substantiate the Lordship understanding of repentance.
-An evaluation of the passages that concern the offer of salvation by John the Baptist (Matt 3:2, 11; Mark 1:4/Luke 3:3; Acts 13:24), Jesus Christ (Matt 4:17/Mark 1:15; Matt 11:20-21/Luke 10:13; Matt 9:13/Mark 2:17/Luke 5:32; Matt 12:41/Luke 11:32; Luke 13:3, 5; Luke 15; 16:30; 24:47), and the Apostles (Acts 2:38; 3:19; 8:22; 14:15 [with 1 Thess 1:9]; 17:30; 20:21) showed that metanoeĊ should be taken in its basic sense of 'change the mind.'
+An evaluation of the passages that concern the offer of salvation by John the Baptist (Matt 3:2, 11; Mark 1:4/Luke 3:3; Acts 13:24), Jesus Christ (Matt 4:17/Mark 1:15; Matt 11:20-21/Luke 10:13; Matt 9:13/Mark 2:17/Luke 5:32; Matt 12:41/Luke 11:32; Luke 13:3, 5; Luke 15; 16:30; 24:47), and the Apostles (Acts 2:38; 3:19; 8:22; 14:15 [with 1 Thess 1:9]; 17:30; 20:21) showed that metanoeĊ should be taken in its basic sense of 'change the mind.'
 In these passages, that about which the mind changed was not always sin or sins, but could also be God or one's opinion about Jesus Christ.
 Turning from sins is more accurately a result of repentance in some of the passages and should not be confused with repentance itself."
 (Charles Bing, Lordship Salvation: A Biblical Evaluation and Response, p.
 166 in the first edition.)

 So in Luke 24:47, Jesus could be saying: a.) that the lost need to change their minds about their sins in the sense that people must come to admit that they are sinners (cf. Rom.
 3:10, 3:23; 1 Cor.
 15:3; etc.), and related to this is b.) that the lost need to change their minds about their sin of unbelief in Christ (cf. Jn.
 16:8-9; Acts 16:30-31), and/or Jesus could also be saying c.) that repentance results in the forgiveness of sins.
 Those are three ways of interpreting Luke 24:47 that are consistent with traditional Free Grace theology.